Is Sized Typing for Coq Practical?

 \subsection{Well-Formedness}

-A self-contained chunk of code, be it a file or a module, consists of a sequence of \coinductive definitions (signatures), and programs (global declarations).
+A self-contained chunk of code, be it a file or a module, consists of a sequence of \coinductive definitions (signatures) and programs (global declarations).
 For our purposes, we assume that there is a singular well-formed signature defined independently.
-Then we need to perform size inference on each declaration of $\Gamma_G$ in order.
-This is given by Rules \refnorule{a-global-empty}, \refnorule{a-global-assum}, and \refnorule{a-global-def} in \autoref{fig:algorithm-cont}.
-The first two are straightforward.
+Then we need to perform size inference on each declaration of $\Gamma_G$ in order, as given by \autoref{fig:algorithm-wf}.

-In \refrule{a-global-def}, we obtain two types: $u$, the inferred sized type of the definition body, and $t$, its sized declared type.
-Evidently, $u$ must subtype $t$.
-Furthermore, only $u$ has position stage variables due to the body $e$, so we use \textsc{getPosVars} to find the stage variables of $t$ in the same locations as the position stage variables of $u$.
-For instance, if $\mathcal{P} = \set{\rho}$, These then get added to $\mathcal{P}$ so that $|\cdot|^\iota$ properly erases the right stage annotations to global annotations.
-We cannot simply replace $t$ with $u$, since $t$ may have a more general type, e.g. $u = \text{Nat} \to \Set$ vs. $t = \text{Nat} \to \Type{}$.